 UNITED STATES COLLECTION: Includes the United States Code, federal and regional reporters, legal encyclopedias and law texts.

-DO-IT-YOURSELF COLLECTION: The library has a collection of books written specifically for the non-attorney litigant.
+DO-IT-YOURSELF COLLECTION: The library provides access to a collection of books written specifically for the non-attorney litigant.
 A list of these titles is available at the information desk or can be accessed using the library catalog by searching with the keyword: self-help.